 Chris Jones: Oh, that’s still there isn’t it?

-Rev. Austin: The old building still over there got a elementary school it.
+Rev. Austin: The old building still over there got a elementary school in it.
 Where I was going was the first building that they had.
 Daddy use to have to come from 12th Street, watch practice here, down here to Greenway Park right on Belknap and play football and practice then jog all way the way back to school to take a shower.

 Chris Jones: So you were raised in Fort Worth and you live there now?
 My understanding is that you had, at least part of your adult life, was spent here at Mosier Valley?